artur-martsinkovskyi/artur-martsinkovskyi.github.io/_posts/2016-09-10-little-bug-to-ruin-everything.md

 Nils were everywhere in my mind and for the last shot I googled just literally the case I came across.
 In the middle of the first search page I saw this [stackoverflow link](http://stackoverflow.com/questions/20255272/rails-4-model-returns-always-nil) and, oh...
 Flying Spaghetti Monster, it worked.
-For some reason, when you pass to the config of timezone the timezone in the wrong format application doesn't indicates any error, exception, it doesn't point you are a dummy, no. It just get it's ORM time and date operations broken, because without proper timezone given it does not properly interpret the dates in the DB and ends up taking back nils instead of any date.
+For some reason, when you pass to the config of timezone the timezone in the wrong format, the application doesn't indicates any error or exception.
+It doesn't even point you are a dummy, no. It just gets it's ORM time and date operations broken, because without proper timezone given it does not properly interpret the dates in the DB and ends up taking back nils instead of any date at all.
+This is an awfully bad and hardly trackable behaviour for the advanced data mapping system as Active Record.

 ## Conclusion

-Summing up the stuff written above I can tell you that every, even the smallest change in your code shall be thought over and mentioned in your documentation and changelists.
+Summarizing the stuff written above I can tell you that every, even the smallest change in your code shall be thought over and mentioned in your documentation and changelists.
 Remember, even the smallest bug can get to stumble your entire solution working process the time you least expect it.